FranklineO-sec/Cyber-Security-Writeups/Internship-Case-Studies/excelerate-writeup.md

 I conducted a multi-phase cyber risk assessment for a fully remote e-commerce startup.
 The environment relied heavily on cloud-based tools such as productivity suites, financial platforms, and communication channels.

 ### ✅ **Challenge**
 The organization had no formal security policies and minimal governance.
-Several practices, including shared credentials, lack of MFA, and informal data handling—introduced significant risks.
-A notable issue involved a **high-risk vulnerability in a mission-critical internal application** (generalized to maintain confidentiality).
+Several practices, including shared credentials, lack of MFA, and informal data handling introduced significant risks.
+A notable issue involved a **high-risk vulnerability in a mission-critical internal application**.

 ### ✅ **Actions Taken**
 - Mapped all business assets (data, users, tools, workflows).